gautierdag/kblaunch/README.md

 1. Set the user (optional): This is used to identify the user and required by the cluster.
 The default is set to $USER.
 2. Set the email (required): This is used to identify the user and required by the cluster.
 3. Set up Slack notifications (optional): This will send a test message to the webhook, and setup the webhook in the config.
 When your job starts you will receive a message at the webhook
-4. Set up a PVC (optional): This will create a PVC for the user to use in their jobs
+4. Set up a PVC (optional): This will create a PVC for the user to use in their jobs.
-5. Set the default PVC to use (optional): Note only one pod can use the PVC at a time
+5. Set the default PVC to use (optional): Note only one pod can use the PVC at a time.
+The default pvc will be passed to the job.
+The pvc will always be mounted at `/pvc`.
+6. Set up a git secret (optional): If the user has set up a git/rsa key on the head node.
+We can export it as a secret for them and automatically load it and setup git credentials in their launched pods.
+This requires having setup git/rsa credentials before hand.

 The outcome of `kblaunch setup` is a `.json` file stored in `.cache/.kblaunch/config.json.
 It should look something like this: